Name | pwr-tray JSON |

 * Uninstall or disable all competing energy saving programs (e.g., `swayidle`, `xfce4-power-manager`, etc.) when running `sway` whether started by `systemd` or `sway/config` or whatever.

-* NOTE: on `sway`, `pwr-tray` cannot read the title time and do its usual micromanagement of
+* **NOTE**: on `sway`, `pwr-tray` cannot read the idle time and do its usual micromanagement; instead, it runs a `swayidle` command whose arguments may vary with your settings.

 ### KDE (X11) Specific Notes